matjkel/MIDI-CTRLv1.0/README.md

 # MIDI-CTRLv1.0
-A simple midi controller app that let's you play your MIDI in the browser
+A simple midi controller app that let's you play your 16 pad MIDI in the browser

 <h2>resources</h2><br>
 https://webaudio.github.io/web-midi-api/, <br>